Best Ambidextrous Mouse: Reviews and Buyer’s Guide

 This versatile mouse is suitable for any gamer.
 Whether you’re used to using your left or right hand, this should be great either way.
 The ergonomic design can provide maximum comfort and reduce hand fatigue in long gaming sessions.

 The RGB light comes in 12 different modes that you can customize to suit every mood.
 There are also 9 buttons that can be reprogrammed to the user’s needs.
-They are capable for saving macros that will help with custom commands.
+They are capable of saving macros that will help with custom commands.

 Macro support has always been an essential feature.
 This allows you to activate certain keys in a specific order.
 Since this mouse has a similar feature, there’s no need to move your hand to the keyboard if a combo has been saved.
 Just press the assigned button to execute that action.